How to select a HF transceiver ? (I)

 In a transceiver, the most important module after the transmitter is of course the receiver.
 Emitting a signal is not really a problem.
 It requires few components and sometimes even not much power (QRP).
 The receiver on the contrary is a very complex module.
 If you can quite easily send a message using the transmitter, you need a performing receiver to detect the weakest signals emitted by your correspondent, and the few microvolts displayed on the S-meter are really not much energy to pick up.

 Therefore the performances of a transceiver depend first of all on the quality of its receiver.
-There is first its sensitivity, the minimum input signal required to produce a specified output signal, under which threshold you listen only to the electronic noise of components or, at best, the noise on the frequency but no readable signal (listen to the recordings of some QSO for examples of weak signals).
+There is first its sensitivity, the minimum input signal required to produce a specified output signal, under which threshold you listen only to the electronic noise of components or, at best, the noise on the frequency but no readable signal.
+The second quality factor is the selectivity.

-The second quality factor concerns the selectivity of the receiver.
-It represents its ability to respond to a tuned station and to reject any nearby undesired signal.
+The selectivity of the receiver represents its ability to respond to a tuned station and to reject any nearby undesired signal.
 This is probably the first feature where your receiver will show its limitations, or its performance.
 The next one will be the DSP.

 We have also to make the distinction between modes of traffic.
 The response curve of a filter is defined by its bandwidth at different characteristic attenuation levels (0, -6, -40, -60 dB).
 Such a curve displays scarcly the rectangular shape of the theoretical model, but a sort of bell shape which wings are more or less abrupt with skirts more of less short.
 Some of the best mechanical filters are Collins.
 These filters are inserted all through the receiving chain at each IF stage.